 Why we walk the Night

 We walk the night to bring awareness and raise money for various crises in the world.
-This year, the proceeds will in any case go to the emergency aid projects below.
-Download and share our images and let your (potential) sponsors know what you are walking the Night for!
+This year, the proceeds went to the emergency aid projects below.

 Democratic Republic of Congo